keystonejs/keystone/examples/document-field/README.md

 In the `src` directory, there is a Next.js frontend which uses the `DocumentRenderer` component from `@keystone-next/document-renderer` to render the document data.

 We render the `Author.bio` field using the default document renderer.
+This renders the content with minimal styling

 ```tsx
 import { DocumentRenderer } from '@keystone-next/document-renderer';